-For those employees who do think their boss isn't very happy with them, Haefner offers several tips to help repair the relationship, including:
+Haefner offers these tips for those employees who do think their boss isn't very happy with them to help repair the relationship, including:

-- Recommit to performance: Employees should identify areas they can improve immediately and display their commitment to the company's objectives.
-More than 60 percent of managers say the best thing a worker can do after a falling-out with the boss is to simply improve the quality of work.
+Recommit to performance.
+Employees should identify areas where they can improve immediately and display their commitment to the company's objectives.
+More than 60 percent of managers say the best thing a worker can do after a falling out with the boss is to simply improve the quality of work.
 In most cases, the negative attitudes will be history.

-- Don't hold a grudge or gossip: Nearly 60 percent of managers think one's ability to "move forward and not hold a grudge" is important to repairing working relationships.
-This is a two-way street, of course, but workers who are able to display professionalism in spite of personal differences will be in a better position to navigate office politics.
-Similarly, 38 percent of managers say simply not discussing the falling-out with other colleagues is a smart way to repair a relationship.
+Don't hold a grudge or gossip.
+Nearly 60 percent of managers think one's ability to "move forward and not hold a grudge" is important to repairing working relationships.
+This is a two-way street, of course, but workers who display professionalism in spite of personal differences are in a better position to navigate office politics.
+Similarly, 38 percent of managers say simply not discussing the falling out with other colleagues is a smart way to repair a relationship.